CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   5. if required, the helperFunctionsGIS.sql file.
   6. If required, the helperFunctionsGISTest.sql file.
 All tests should pass.

-* **Uninstallation -** You can uninstall all the functions by running the helperFunctionsUninstall.sql, the the helperFunctionsGISUninstall.sql and the engineUninstall.sql files.
+* **Uninstallation -** You can uninstall all the functions by running the helperFunctionsUninstall.sql, the helperFunctionsGISUninstall.sql and the engineUninstall.sql files.

 # Vocabulary
 *Translation engine/function* - The PL/pgSQL code implementing the PostgreSQL Table Translation Framework.
 Can also refer more precisely to the translation function TT_Translate() which is the core of the translation process.